thefuture2092/didia.me/content/posts/2021-05-05-how-to-keep-learning-while-working-part-2-learning-on-the-job.md

 ## What would work best for me ?

 Talking to a lot of experienced people taught me that there wasn't a single best approach to learning on the job.
-I needed to go with the approach that best fitted my lifestyle and the amount of learning I wanted to do.
+I realized that the learning approach depended a lot on people's lifestyle and their job content.
+I needed to go with the approach that fitted my lifestyle and the amount of learning I wanted to do.
 After analyzing all three approaches above, I realized that none of them really fitted what I wanted.

-Obviously, I wasn't going to settle for learning by experience only because I felt it was too slow and I didn't like the lack of control over what I was learning.
-And when it came to learning on company time, my job wasn't the kind of the job which would have allowed me to spend a great deal of my work time to learn.
+For starters, I wasn't going to settle for learning by experience only because I felt it was too slow and I didn't like the lack of control over what I was learning.
+And when it came to learning on company time, my job wasn't the kind of the job which would have allowed me to spend a great deal of my work time on learning.
 So, the only option for me if I wanted to keep learning was to do it on my own time.
 I knew it would negatively impact the time I spend with my friends and family but I couldn't see another way.

-I was already thinking about which part of my social life I would sacrifice when an unsuspected idea came to me: What if I made my employer or projects I was working on pay me a learning tax to get better at serving them ?
+I was already thinking about which part of my social life I would sacrifice when an unsuspected idea came to my mind: What if I made my employer or projects I was working on pay me a learning tax to get better at serving them ?

 The idea came to me while filling my taxes.
 Although I tended to feel negatively about giving government my hard earned money, the premise of the tax system itself seemed perfect.
 We pay taxes so the government can make our life better by building public infrastructures and services which benefit the entire population.

-So I thought to myself, "What if I applied the same idea to my employers and clients ?
-They would pay me a small percentage of project time to learn how to serve them better."
+I could apply the same logic to my projects.
+I would spend a small percentage of project time to acquire additional knowledge or skills that would best serve the project.

 I liked the idea.
 It seemed to me like a better version of working on company time that didn't feel like stealing.
-However, I still had many questions about the approach.
+Nonetheless, I still had many questions about the approach.
 How would it work ?
 Would it even work ?
 Would my employer be willing to pay the tax ?

-In the next article of the series [**How to keep learning while working**](/category/how-to-keep-learning-while-working/), I will share some answers to those questions, what I discovered by adopting the learning tax approach to learn on the job, the impact it had on the projects I was working on and the difficulties I ran into while using it.
+In the next article of the series [**How to keep learning while working**](/category/how-to-keep-learning-while-working/), I will share with you what I discovered by adopting the learning tax approach to learn on the job, the impact it had on the projects I was working on and the difficulties I ran into while using it.

 Until next, ✌🏾